vikomall/python-mysql/README.md

 # python-mysql
 This is a sample python web application that uses mysql database backend.

-Need to set following environment variables to appropriate values.
+Before running the app, you need to set following environment variables to appropriate values.

 DATABASE

 USERNAME